 To edit the Project Settings a project must be open.

-With this option checked the project will be hidden from users that don't have edit permissions for the project.
+With this option checked the project will be hidden from the New Specification List (see To Create a New Specification for more information).

 With this option checked the project will be hidden from non-administrative users.